petrobras/ross/paper/paper.md

 whirl speed map, mode shapes, frequency response, and time response.

 ROSS is extensible and new elements, such as different types of bearings or seals, can be added to the code.
 As an example, one can add a class for a tapered roller bearing by inheriting from `BearingElement`.
-As an example we have the implementation of the `BallBearingElement` in the code.
+The implementation of the `BallBearingElement` in our code uses this strategy.

 Other elements that require more customization can be added by inheriting directly from `Element`, in this case it is necessary to implement the required methods that should return the element's mass, stiffness, damping, and gyroscopic